 The goal now is to ensure students will have the education, personal discipline and moral determination to thrive in the more independent and less supportive environments of high school, college, and life.

-In Junior High, children study Social Sciences, Science, Geography, History, Language Arts, Latin, Grammar, Mathematics, Practical Management, Music, Art, Physical Education, and Religion.
+In Junior High, children study Social Sciences, Science, Geography, History, Language Arts, Spanish, Grammar, Mathematics, Practical Management, Music, Art, Physical Education, and Religion.

 The educational process includes one on one interaction with the teacher, small group presentations, long term projects, journal writing, discussion groups, drama and musical presentations, computer integration and research, and large group presentations.